 When you arrive, Eileen is there with the welcome while Chris is busy in the kitchen – and he’s only too happy to tell you what he’s cooking for dinner.
 It’s a BYOB experience and Eileen will pop your bottle of white wine in the fridge, or open the red so it can breathe before you eat.

-Guests meet in the very comfortable lounge (where there is a piano as well as comfy seating), sipping their wine and chatting.
+Guests meet in the very comfortable lounge (where there is even a grand piano, as well as comfy seating), sipping their wine and chatting.
 As there’s a large communal dining table, this getting to know you beforehand is important.
 Everyone is relaxed when they finally sit at the big wooden table, on comfortable leather chairs.
 Conversation flows and ranges over any number of topics.

 Chris is an inspired chef and dinner for residents is a real treat.
 Having established preferences or dietary needs when booking, the very reasonably priced no choice three-course menu is a delight.
 Seasonal, local and home produced is the ethos, so you may look forward to the best from local artisan producers, seasonal locally caught seafood, and local wild game, along with house specialities that include sweet and savoury preserves, many with an unusual twist.